aka: Rainbowt EXT

 - These instructions for a the thing s.
 It is a good to read the mALL!

 - Oh Internet does this in their article about a Rozen Maiden character's Verbal Tic.
 This article needed moar desu anyway.

-- If you think about it, potholes on this very wiki look kind of like this, too, whether the text is blue or red.
+- Potholes on this very wiki look kind of like this, too, whether the text is blue or red.
 This includes this line right here.

 - Trope pages dealing with colors used to have this until the color tags were removed, such as Rainbow Motif, Color Character, and Color-Coded Elements.
 And, as mentioned above, this article right here.

 - In many games, especially MMORPGs like Everquest, an NPC will say something like, "I'm glad you stopped by.
 Right now, our village is under attack from [dragons]."
 At that point you respond, "Dragons?"
 And he then goes on to explain.
 Saying anything besides the "highlighted" word gets you nowhere.

 - The Another Code series used this lightly, mostly to highlight conversation choices, as did the Kyle Hyde games set in the same universe.